brusdev/activemq-artemis-operator/docs/getting-started/quick-start.md

 The operator will be deployed into the current namespace and watches the same namespace.

-To watch all namespace, change the **WATCH_NAMESPACE** environment variable defined in deploy/operator.yaml to be empty string before deploy the operator.
+To watch all namespace simply run

 ```shell
 ./deploy/cluster_wide_install_opr.sh